Pine Shoot Beetle Compliance Management Program

 To enroll in the program, growers must send a completed PSB-CMP Agreement form, an Enrolled Field Information form and a PSB Monitoring Activity Checklist for each field to the MDARD Lansing office.
 The deadline for receiving these forms is April 1st.

 Pine shoot beetle (PSB) has now been found in over 70 counties in Michigan.
 The Pine Shoot Beetle Compliance Management Program was designed for growers who plan on shipping Scotch pine trees or other pine products out of the area under the PSB quarantine.
 You may wish to enroll in this program.

 The information here is intended to give you an overview of the PSB Compliance Management Program.
-Be sure to keep in touch with the Michigan Department of Agriculture & Rural Development (MDARD), MSU, and MSU-Extension, or the Michigan Christmas Tree Association for new information as it becomes available.
+Be sure to keep in touch with the Michigan Department of Agriculture and Rural Development (MDARD), Michigan State University (MSU), and MSU-Extension, or the Michigan Christmas Tree Association for new information as it becomes available.

 Under the Compliance Management Program, Christmas tree growers identify the specific fields that they wish to enroll in the program.
 You should consider enrolling fields if they are:

 At least some trees will be harvested from the field

 At least some of those trees will be shipped out of the PSB regulated area.